Scott Hall: Late career (2010–2021)

 On March 24, 2014, Razor Ramon was announced as the seventh and final inductee into that year's class of the WWE Hall of Fame.
 He was inducted in New Orleans on April 5, the night before WrestleMania XXX.
 Shawn Michaels, Triple H, X-Pac and Kevin Nash joined Hall onstage after his speech, reuniting The Kliq.
 WWE promotional material for the event referred to him solely as Razor Ramon, without footage or mention of his work under his real name.
 At WrestleMania XXX, Hall, as Razor Ramon, appeared onstage with the other Hall of Fame inductees.
 Hall appeared on the August 11, 2014, episode of Raw for the first time since 2002 to reunite the New World Order with Nash and Hulk Hogan to celebrate Hogan's birthday.

 On the January 19, 2015, episode of Raw, Hall appeared with X-Pac and Nash to reunite the nWo, and along with the APA and The New Age Outlaws they beat down The Ascension, who had been insulting legends from past years.

 On May 13, 2015, Global Force Wrestling (GFW) announced Hall as part of their roster.
 On May 18, 2015, Hall was released from GFW.

 At WrestleMania 31 in March 2015, Hall, along with Nash and Hogan, reunited as the nWo to help their old foe Sting in his match against Triple H, who had D-Generation X helping on his behalf.
 On January 30, 2016, Hall took part in World Association of Wrestling television tapings at Epic Studios in Norwich, England.
 It was aired on Mustard TV on September 10.
 In March 2016, Razor Ramon was backstage at WrestleMania 32 celebrating with the new Intercontinental Champion Zack Ryder.
 The following night on an online Raw Fallout segment, he asked The Miz to give Ryder a rematch for the Intercontinental Championship.

-Hall wrestled his last match on June 17, 2016, defeating Chuck Taylor for the DDT Ironman Heavymetalweight Championship at F1RST Wreslting in Des Moines, Iowa.He would lose the title the same day by forfeit after getting tricked into saying "I give up" off a sheet of paper.
+Hall wrestled his last match on June 17, 2016, defeating Chuck Taylor for the DDT Ironman Heavymetalweight Championship at F1RST Wrestling in Des Moines, Iowa.
+He would lose the title the same day by forfeit after getting tricked into saying "I give up" off a sheet of paper.

 On Raw 25 Years on January 22, 2018, Hall (as "Razor Ramon") returned in a segment featuring D-Generation X, The Bálor Club, and The Revival.
 Hall also returned to WWE for the RAW Reunion show on July 22, 2019.
 Hall was inducted into the WWE Hall of Fame a second time as a member of the New World Order, together with stablemates Hulk Hogan, Kevin Nash, and Sean Waltman, as part of the Hall's class of 2020.
 The induction of the 2020 honorees took place in April 2021 due to the previous year's ceremony being canceled due to the COVID-19 pandemic.